leosingleton/webpack-glsl-minify/README.md

 * Removal of comments and whitespace.
 Both C-style `/* Comment */` and C++-style `// Comment` are supported.
 * Shortening floating point numbers. `1.0` becomes `1.`
-* Minification of symbols.
-All function names, variables, parameters, and uniforms are included.
+* Mangling symbol names.
+All functions, variables, parameters, and uniforms are renamed to short names.
 Built-in GLSL functions and variables begining with `gl_` are automatically excluded.
 Attributes and varying variables are also excluded, as the names must be consistent across multiple shaders.
 Additional symbols may be excluded with the `@nomangle` directive.